Rite of Passage Charter High School

 In addition to our success in the core academic arena, ROPCHS offers a variety of vocational training pathways.
 The skill set and work ethic that results from each of these intensive training programs leads students to be more likely to obtain jobs that will support them in the future.

-Beginning in the 2015-16 school year, teachers at all three ROPCHS campuses have been participating in training related to Project Based Learning.
+Beginning in the 2015-16 school year, teachers at both ROPCHS campuses have been participating in training related to Project Based Learning.
 Students will be meeting standards following a multi-disciplinary model and ultimately presenting a project at the end of each unit of study.
 Projects not only allow for guided student choice, they also require that each student present their final product.
 As a result, students gain skills in the areas of research and communication—two areas of need as students enter careers and/or college.